 The appeal to nature fallacy is a fallacy that is used when an individual rejects the idea of something because it does not align with what they believe is natural.
-The appeal to nature fallacy can also be used to justify actions and policies.
+The appeal to nature fallacy can also justify actions and policies.

 Fallacy of Moderation

 The fallacy of moderation is when someone tries to moderate their eating, drinking, or other behavior to avoid the extreme consequences.
 The problem with this approach is that it also means avoiding the positive effects of having more than one piece of cake.
-This means that you’ll be missing out on some crucial benefits in life.
+This means you’ll miss out on some crucial benefits in life.

 Reductio ad Hitlerum

 The Manipulative Language fallacy is a type of fallacy that is used to create an emotional reaction.
-For example, you might say, “you’re lazy,” but what you mean is, “you don’t work as hard as I do so I’m disappointed in you.”
+For example, you might say, “you’re lazy,” but you mean, “you don’t work as hard as I do, so I’m disappointed in you.”
 So when someone says, “you have done nothing all day,” they are manipulative because they are saying it angrily and belittling, so the other person feels bad.

 Reversal of Causality